Are you a book lover? Do you wish you had an entire library to yourself that you can access anytime?

 Welcome to the ‘Book Market of Iraq, where books remain in the street at night because Iraqis say: “The reader does not steal and the thief does not read.”

-I know you don’t expect this kind of thinking coming from a troubled country like Iraq, but here it is.
-The Mutanabbi Street which is located in Baghdad, near the old quarter at Al Rasheed Street portrays the most unbelievable of book markets that have ever existed.
+I know you did not expect this kind of thinking coming from a troubled country like Iraq, but here it is.
+The Al-Mutanabbi Street or Iraq book market which is located in Baghdad, near the old quarter at Al Rasheed Street portrays the most unbelievable of book markets that have ever existed.

-This Iraqi book street is referred to as ‘the heart and soul of the Baghdad’s literacy and intellectual community.’
+This Iraqi book market is referred to as ‘the heart and soul of Baghdad’s literacy and intellectual community’.
+Iraqi book market was also known for being the Baghdad’s first book traders’ market.

-It spreads all along the street and thousands of people gather here every day, to bag in some of those prized books that are laid out unsupervised most of the times.
+Book market in Iraq spreads all along the street and thousands of people gather here every day, to bag in some of those prized books that are laid out unsupervised most of the time.

-But no one steals them, no one grabs the books and run away without paying.
-That’s the beauty of this Iraqi book street.
+But no one steals them, no one grabs the books and runs away without paying.
+That’s the beauty of this book market Iraq.
 And it is every bit magical considering the amount of violence present in the country, don’t you think?

 Also Read: 11 Ancient & Creepy Books Of All Times

-Apart from being famous for its book market, the Mutanabbi street is also known for a cafe.
-The name of the cafe is “Shabandar’s cafe”.
+Apart from being famous for its book market, Mutanabbi street is also known for a cafe.
+The name of the cafe is “Shabandar’s Cafe”.
 And the manager ‘Al Khashali’ is also one hell of a personality.

 In Conclusion: